-Recently, Ateniese et al. presented in [1] a scheme that allows Secret Handshake with dynamic matching, allowing to verify the presence of properties different from the user's own.
+Recently, Ateniese et al. presented in [1] a scheme that allows Secret Handshake with dynamic matching, lifting the own-group limitation by allowing to verify the presence of properties different from the user's own.
 This scheme is somewhat in between Secret Handshakes and Secure Matchmaking protocols.
 It inherits from secret handshake the need for credentials issued by an authority; however, the choice of the property to be verified in the other party is left at the discretion of the verifying user, as in Secure Matchmaking.